RNAGIT/video_downloader/README.md

 - Close other bandwidth-heavy applications

 **"File Not Found" Error**
-- This is deployment-related
+- Normal on cloud platforms (ephemeral storage)
-- Files are stored temporarily
+- Files auto-download to your device when ready
-- Download immediately after completion
+- Re-download from original URL if needed
-- Cloud platforms have ephemeral storage
+- Server cleans up files after 5 minutes

 **Age-Restricted Videos**
 - Built-in bypass should work